gbot-man/rocker/README.md

 - run "docker run -d -p 3000:3000 --name my-app-container my-app:latest" to expose the 3000 port, you can use a different port if you want
 - run "docker ps" to confirm that the docker image is running

-- proceed to the software and pick the newly built app, it should be running by now, create a container it
+- proceed to the software and pick the newly built app, it should be running by now, create a container with it

-- check the remote repo with "git remote -v"

-- add remote repo with "git remote add origin https://github.com/gbot-man/doki.git"